djlucas/initd/README.md

 ### Init Flexibility

 The init binary is service-manager agnostic.
-It launches initd-supervisor by default, but you can use any service manager or runlevl control utility of your choice via the kernel command line:
+It launches initd-supervisor by default, but you can use any service manager or runlevel control utility of your choice via the kernel command line:

 ```bash